Diane Marshall, M.Ed., RP, RMFT (Retired)

 Individual, Couple & Family Therapy

 Diane is an Associate at the Institute of Family Living, a centre established in 1971.
-She has been in clinical practice since 1977, and has supervised and trained therapists and counsellors for over 25 years in a variety of ethnic communities.
-She is a Registered Marriage and Family Therapist (#7003) and a Clinical Fellow and Approved Supervisor of the American and Ontario Associations of Marriage and Family Therapy (AAMFT & OAMFT).
-She is a consultant to L’Arche Toronto, the Lighthouse, Korean Telecare, Romero House, Yonge Street Mission and Scott Mission, and for many years was a member of the Aboriginal Council of World Vision Canada.
+She has been in clinical practice since 1977, and has supervised and trained therapists and counsellors for over 35 years in a variety of ethnic communities.
+She is a member of the Canadian Association of Registered Marriage and Family Therapists (RMFT # 2017311) and a Clinical Fellow and Approved Supervisor of the American and Ontario Associations of Marriage and Family Therapy (AAMFT & OAMFT # 7003).
+Diane is a consultant to L’Arche Toronto, the Lighthouse, Korean Telecare, Romero House, Yonge Street Mission and Scott Mission, and for many years was a member of the Aboriginal Council of World Vision Canada.

 Her work includes many areas of expertise in the field of individual, marriage and family therapy: